seontechnologies/playwright-utils/README.md

 ## Release and Publishing

-This package is published to the GitHub Packages registry under the `@seontechnologies` scope.
+This package is published to the public npm registry under the `@seontechnologies` scope.

 ### Publishing via GitHub UI (Recommended)